 The unique properties of MitoQ® mean that it is absorbed directly into your mitochondria in large concentrations.
 The inside of the mitochondria and inner membrane is the major site for biochemical reactions, including cellular respiration.
 This puts MitoQ® exactly where your body needs it the most.

 MitoQ® is one of the most-studied mitochondrial-targeted antioxidants.
-To date, over $50 million of independent research and over 300 peer-reviewed articles have been published, testing MitoQ® across a range of health-related applications.
+To date, over 50 million US dollars has been spent on independent research and over 300 peer-reviewed articles have been published, testing MitoQ® across a range of health-related applications.
 Research has shown that after oral administration, MitoQ® rapidly accumulates in mitochondria-rich tissue such as the heart, brain, skeletal muscle, liver and kidney, helping to guard against oxidative stress and maintain healthy function and performance.